-On the IWMI side of the project, PhD student Sharada Prasad has completed his fieldwork in India and is now back on campus at the University of California, Berkeley.
-Over the past two years he travelled to seven different cities in various parts of India to speak to government officials, city authorities, truck operators, sanitation workers, farmers, and farm workers.
+On the IWMI side of the project, PhD student Sharada Prasad completed his fieldwork in India and returned to complete his degree work at the University of California, Berkeley.
+During 2014-2016 he travelled to seven different cities in various parts of India to speak to government officials, city authorities, truck operators, sanitation workers, farmers, and farm workers.
 He conducted close to 120 qualitative interviews and observed 35 sanitation workers and 25 farm workers for his study.
 In late 2015, he designed and carried out a survey related to fecal sludge reuse, with the objectives being to understand perceptions of farmers and farm workers regarding fecal sludge reuse and determine their willingness to pay for such material.
-His work in the coming months will focus on analyzing the data collected and writing publishable papers and his dissertation.
+Although the PEER project at IWMI ended as of June 30, 2016, his work in the months to follow was expected to focus on analyzing the data collected and writing publishable papers and his dissertation.

 A joint paper with IWMI’s U.S. PEER partners on “Total Value of Phosphorus Recovery” has been resubmitted to Environmental Science & Technology